 It’s commonly said that a dollar doesn’t go as far as it used to.
-Even some of the businesses dubbed “dollar stores” now sell pricier items.
-And now McDonald’s Dollar Menu is called the “$1 $2 $3 Dollar Menu.”
+Even some of the businesses dubbed “dollar stores” now sell items above that price point.

 And have you priced “penny candy” lately?
 You’re going to need more than one copper-colored Abraham Lincoln coin to satiate your sweet tooth.

 And yet, it’s surprising and somewhat comforting that there are still plenty of things 100 pennies can buy.
 From greeting cards to music, it’s satisfying to do a little shopping without breaking the bank.

 Here’s a look at just a few things you can purchase for just one George Washington.
 Some cost even less.

 1. Holiday decor and party favors

 As the new name suggests, not everything costs $1, but you can find plenty.
 The Bullseye’s Playground is especially good for finding seasonal decorative items and small toys that make perfect kids party favors.

 Check out “21 Things You Should Always Buy at a Dollar Store.”

 You don’t need a Kindle e-reader to read Kindle e-books from Amazon.
 Just download the free Kindle app and read Kindle e-books on your smartphone or computer.

 Once you’ve done that, you can buy all kinds of Kindle books.
 But if you want to stick to our one-dollar challenge, check out Amazon's ever-changing selection of 99-cent Kindle books.
 Many are free, and you’ll find plenty to read, from thrillers and romances to science fiction.